Christina's Cucina

 Courtesy of Palazzo Belmonte website.

 There was simply too much to share about the Palazzo and the surrounding area to put it all into one post.
-You can refer back to the original post for the location and basic information if you are seeing this first.
+You can refer back to the original post for the location and basic information about Palazzo Belmonte if you missed my first article.

 Santa Maria di Castellabate